icon-project/documentation/node/p-rep/p-rep-installation-and-configuration.md

 excerpt: "General information about the ICON P-Rep election - https://icon.community/iconsensus/"
 ---

-This guide is for ICON Public Representative (P-Reps) candidates explaining how to install and operate a P-Rep node.
-We will use docker to install the node.
-ICON will provide a test environment for P-Rep candidates where they can install and run the P-Rep node to produce blocks.
-This guidance document will focus on setting up a node for the testnet.
-Complete guideline for the elected P-Reps to participate in the ICON mainnet will be released later.
+This document is a guideline about how to install and operate a Public Representative (“P-Rep”) node on the Testnet using a docker.
+P-Reps are the consensus nodes that produce, verify blocks and participate in network policy decisions on the ICON Network.
+The purpose of the Testnet is to provide a test environment for the P-Rep candidates.
+The Candidates can simulate various activities such as block production to check technical stability of the nodes on the Testnet.
+(The node operation guideline on the ICON Mainnet for the elected P-Reps will be released in the future.)

 ## Intended Audience